-ListVariable(key, help, default, names, [,map])
+ListVariable(key, help, default, names, [map])

-Return a tuple of arguments to set up an option whose value may be one or more of a specified list of legal enumerated values.
-The option will use the specified name key, have a default value of default, and display the specified help text.
-The option will only support the values all, none, or the values in the names list.
-More than one value may be specified, with all values separated by commas.
+Returns a tuple of arguments to set up an option whose value may be one or more of a specified list of legal enumerated values.
+The option will use the specified name key, have a default value of default, and help will form the descriptive part of the help text.
+The option will only accept the values "all", "none", or the values in the names list.
+More than one value may be specified, separated by commas.
 The default may be a string of comma-separated default values, or a list of the default values.
 The optional map argument is a dictionary that can be used to convert input values into specific legal values in the names list.
+(Note that the additional values accepted through the use of a map are not reflected in the generated help message).